pmirski/AWESOMEOsoftware/FullCode/Readme.txt

 // To do for one person (i.e. Pawel):
+//    -12.
+OPEN ANGLE IS CURRENTLY NOT TOTALLY OPEN; CHANGE FOR WATER RETRIEVAL
 //    -11.
 ENSURE NOT SPEEDING UP JUST BEFORE RAMP ENTER (RE: WALLFUCK)
 //    -10.
 At/approaching IR gate: Consider sensing earlier to maybe save time
 //     -9.
 Ensure that this gets you to Line1, from where you wanna take off